 Jefferson Parish, LA

-Predominantly Black communities in Jefferson Parish have some of the highest rates of COVID-19 in Louisiana, in addition to an unemployment rate around 20 percent.
-Officials in these communities need better data about employment and workforce conditions to guide economic response and recovery.
-Louisiana Public Health Institute (LPHI), which serves as a partner and convener to improve population-level health outcomes, will conduct a mixed-methods study to assess COVID-related impacts on small businesses and workers in Jefferson Parish Council District 3.
+Predominantly Black communities in Jefferson Parish saw some of the highest rates of COVID-19 in Louisiana, in addition to an unemployment rate around 20 percent.
+Officials in these communities lacked data regarding employment and workforce conditions to guide economic response and recovery.
+Louisiana Public Health Institute (LPHI) is a partner and convener working towards improving population-level health outcomes.
+LPHI conducted a mixed-methods study to assess COVID-related impacts on small businesses and workers in Jefferson Parish Council District 3.

 The project aimed to provide timely data on the issues, concerns, and needs of small businesses and workers.
 Most employment and workforce data in Jefferson Parish are at the county and regional levels, which masks the unique conditions in Council District 3.
 To identify information gaps, LPHI scanned relevant secondary data on employment and COVID-19 and used the information to guide ongoing discussions with local partners.
 The team interviewed local business owners to better understand worksite safety measures and local needs for recovery resources.
 They found that although business owners were continuously reacting to constant uncertainty by shifting their operations (staffing, hours, and services), many remained resilient.